andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 ### Opening Framing & Hook

 Prior Knowledge Inventory(5m)
--	list uses of computer programming
+-	list every day uses of computer programming
 - turn and talk(3m)
 	- *what did the programmer think about in order to write the program for email*
 	- probe about data types